people-think/Donald-J.Trump/index.md

 ## Fact About Donald Trump: A Business Mogul Turned Politician

 ![Donald Trump 2006](assets/Donald%20Trump.jpg)
-*Image Source: Your Assets Folder - Donald Trump 2006*
+*Image Source: Your Assets Folder - Donald Trump*

 One of the most fascinating facts about Donald Trump is his transition from a **business mogul** to a political powerhouse.
 Known for his real estate empire, Trump’s business background has often been a topic of interest, especially regarding his **net worth** and how it influenced his policy decisions.